KevinMilacki/distance_in_song/README.md

 - Developed the application using the React enviroment
 ---

-To install the project you will need to clone the repo and run npm install in the project folder to initiate all of the dependencies.
-The Express backend also needs to be running and the provided secrets will need to be added to that repos .env file to run.
+To install the project you will need to clone the repo and run npm install in the project folder to initiate all of the dependencies. you will also need to run

+npm config set legacy-peer-deps true